 Cluster What We Do Material Companies

 Hospitality & Services The cluster brings together IBL's investments in the tourism and hospitality industry.
 Lux Island Resorts (LIR) is a property holding company that owns the cluster's real estate assets.
-The Lux Collective (TLC), a management company, owns a portfolio of hospitality brands (LUX, Tamassa, SALT, SOCIO and Café LUX) and manages all hotels owned by LIR, as well as hotels owned by third-party owners mainly in China, with a pipeline of signed agreements in Southeast Asia, Europe and the GCC regions. · Lux Island Resorts (LIR)
+The Lux Collective (TLC), a management company, owns a portfolio of hospitality brands (LUX, Tamassa, SALT, SOCIO and Café LUX) and manages all hotels owned by LIR, as well as hotels owned by third-party owners mainly in China, with a pipeline of signed agreements in Southeast Asia, Europe and the GCC regions.
+Lux Island Resorts (LIR)

 The Lux Collective (TLC)

-The cluster is engaged in two areas of activity whose common denominator is cutting-edge technology.
-Through Life Together, the cluster offers state-of-the-art R&D services in Life Sciences, and B2C Health & Wellness activities, while IBL Link is the group's investment arm focusing on early-stage tech Life Together · CIDP
+Life & Technologies The cluster is engaged in two areas of activity whose common denominator is cutting-edge technology.
+Through Life Together, the cluster offers state-of-the-art R&D services in Life Sciences, and B2C Health & Wellness activities, while IBL Link is the group's investment arm focusing on early-stage tech companies in Mauritius; through DotExe Ventures, it aims to become a trusted early-stage venture capital investor focusing on startups in East and South Africa.
+Life Together · CIDP

-companies in Mauritius; through DotExe Ventures, it aims to become a trusted early-stage venture capital investor focusing on startups in East and · Panacea
+· Panacea

-South Africa. · NovaLAB
+· NovaLAB

 · C+S

 · Viva

-Life & Technologies · The Act
+· The Act

 · Platform Laser

 · Clinique Bon Pasteur

 IBL Link

 · IBL Link Investments

 · Dotexe Ventures

 · GWS Technologies

 · Universal Media

 · Price Guru

-Main Activities and Products/Services Key Metrics and Competitive Strengths · Investment property holding company headquartered in Mauritius which owns the cluster's portfolio of luxury resorts.
-3,227 team members across 17 resorts in 4 countries 121,500 guests as at June 2022 Hotel management company headquartered in Singapore managing the hotels owned by LIR and other owners under long-term management contracts.
-Rs 6,794 Revenue Per Available Room 1,596 rooms under management contract · Private and independent CRO carrying out high-performance research and clinical activities for the pharmaceutical, nutraceutical and cosmetic industries.
-833 B2B clients in 33 countries 544 clinical studies · Laboratory of aromatherapy Vertically integrated Health and Wellness value · Biomedical laboratory specialised in the detection of a wide range of infectious or non-infectious pathologies, chronic diseases, cancer and COVID-19. proposition, rooted in a humane and compassionate · Pluridisciplinary diagnostic center offering imagery, consultations and emergency services. approach to healthcare USD 8.5m committed \cdot Unique day hospital with a state of the art operating theatre, that can accommodate any surgical or diagnostic procedure without an overnight stay. investment in venture capital funds (IBL Link Investments) Co-management of a USD 18m fund 250 web projects completed in FY2022 (GWS Technologies) 627 media campaigns optimised and launched for 99 clients in FY2022 (Universal Media) 300,000 visits per month and 78,500 products \cdot An alternative medicine centre entirely dedicated to your health and wellbeing, with multidisciplinary and professional care. · Cosmetic and aesthetic laser treatments. $\cdot \ \text{Private clinic providing medical and paramedical services in more than 30 specialties}.$ · Investments in tech businesses in Mauritius. · Venture capital fund manager focusing on technology startups in Eastern and Southern Africa. · Website and app development, managed hosting services, Google Premier Partner. · Strategic media planning and buying, digital advertising. delivered in FY2022 (Price Guru) · E-commerce platform with vertically integrated logistics.
+Main Activities and Products/Services Key Metrics and Competitive Strengths Investment property holding company headquartered in Mauritius which owns the cluster's portfolio of luxury resorts.
+3,227 team members across 17 resorts in 4 countries 121,500 guests as at June 2022 · Hotel management company headquartered in Singapore managing the hotels owned by LIR and other owners under long-term management contracts.
+Rs 6,794 Revenue Per Available Room 1,596 rooms under management contract Private and independent CRO carrying out high-performance research and clinical activities for the pharmaceutical, nutraceutical and cosmetic industries.
+833 B2B clients in 33 countries 544 clinical studies · Laboratory of aromatherapy Vertically integrated Health and Wellness value · Biomedical laboratory specialised in the detection of a wide range of infectious or non-infectious pathologies, chronic diseases, cancer and COVID-19. proposition, rooted in a humane and compassionat · Pluridisciplinary diagnostic center offering imagery, consultations and emergency services. approach to healthcare USD 8.5m committed Unique day hospital with a state of the art operating theatre, that can accommodate any surgical or diagnostic procedure without an overnight stay. investment in venture capital funds (IBL Link · An alternative medicine centre entirely dedicated to your health and wellbeing, with multidisciplinary and professional care.
+Investments) Co-management of a USD 18m fund Cosmetic and aesthetic laser treatments. · 250 web projects Private clinic providing medical and paramedical services in more than 30 specialties. completed in FY2022 · Investments in tech businesses in Mauritius.
+(GWS Technologies)627 media campaigns optimised and launched Venture capital fund manager focusing on technology startups in Eastern and Southern Africa. for 99 clients in FY2022 (Universal Media) · Website and app development, managed hosting services, Google Premier Partner. · 300,000 visits per month and 78,500 products · Strategic media planning and buying, digital advertising. delivered in FY2022 (Price Guru) E-commerce platform with vertically integrated logistics.